|

 Also when pouring new concrete, be sure to use NO curing agents.
 To check for curing agents, get down on the concrete and scrape it with a pocket knife.
 Curing agent will usually scrape off like a waxy substance.

 Another thing is the finish.
 Inside a nice smooth finish will be fine, just don't overdo it as too tight of a slab makes it harder for the stain to penetrate which may lead to needing to do a second coat of stain.
-Outside a broom finish will be better for traction though it will have more of a stone like appearence, as where a rock salt finish will give you more of a marble look.
+Outside a broom finish will be better for traction though it will have more of a stone like appearance, as where a rock salt finish will give you more of a marble look.

 Acid stain works on concrete, but it does not work on paints, glues, oils, curing agents, or other contaminants.